Lactation Consultant / Breastfeeding Support

 How can I schedule an appointment?

 It's easy!
 Just contact me here, and we will get an appointment scheduled for you.
 I am able to be fairly flexible with appointments, and can usually see families for day or evening appointments, during the week or on the weekends.
 I've even been known to sometimes see families on holidays.
-While there are some exceptions, I am generally able to see moms within 24 hours.
+I am sometimes able to see moms within 24 hours.

 What if I need (or just want!) a follow up visit?